-- Gain advice from professionals working in an area you hope to pursue after graduation.
+- Gain advice from professionals working in a job role or sector you hope to pursue after graduation

-- Build your network whilst at university, which will support you to make informed decisions.
+- Build your professional network whilst at university, which will support you to make informed decisions

 - Undergraduate students in any year

-- All LGBT students (undergraduate and postgraduate) in any year (who are applying to the LGBTQ+ Mentoring Scheme)
+- All LGBTQ+ students (undergraduate and postgraduate) in any year (who are applying to the LGBTQ+ Mentoring Scheme)